MUST-KNOW DIGITAL MEDIA TRENDS

-Mobile optimized sitelink extensions can send users directly to mobile pages rather than having to use the site’s mobile navigation menu.
+Mobile Ad Extensions – mobile optimized sitelink extensions can send users directly to mobile pages rather than having to use the site’s mobile navigation menu.

-Google recently began displaying website favicons on the SERP.
-Design a favicon establishes a visual brand identity on mobile.
+Favicons – Google recently began displaying website favicons on search engine listings.
+Favicons help promote visual brand identity on mobile.

 Mobile Advertising Fast Facts

 Location-based mobile advertising spend is forecasted to reach nearly $40 billion in 2022

 Location-specific digital ad campaigns are 20x more effective than traditional banner ads that are not location-based.

 Video is now a critical component of most marketing strategies, with technology constantly creating new ways to engage with consumers and tailor video content to specific business goals.
 According to Animotos’ 2019 Social Video Trends report video ads were the #1 format consumers used to discover a brand they later purchased from.

 That said, some brands are still holding back from using video in their marketing strategies.
 The biggest reasons marketers give for these missed opportunities?
 Twenty-one percent say it’s because they don’t know where to start, while 23% state they don’t have the time.